EXTRADEEN/My-second-repository/io_redirections_and_filters/README.md

 1-confused_smiley - is a script that displays a confused smiley "(ÔO).
 2-hellofile - is a script that display the content of the /etc/passwd file.
-3-twofiles - is a script that display the content of 2 files
+3-twofiles - is a script that display the content of 2 files 4-lastlines - is a script that display the last 10 lines of /etc/passwd